nvoronetskiy/ImGuiColorTextEdit/README.md

 ## Unicode and UTF-8

-This rewrite of TextEditor uses UTF-8 encoded strings for the public APIs and to interact with the clipboard like the original TextEditor versions.
+This rewrite of TextEditor uses UTF-8 encoded strings for the public API and to interact with the clipboard like the original TextEditor versions.
 The original and most of its forks use UTF-8 on the private side as well which is effective from a storage perspective but it makes all the